 - 3 Your teacher has asked you to provide a written report on the experiences of Australian POWs during World War II.
 Would it be more appropriate to write a description or an explanation?
-Explain your choice. - Source HT.25 is an extract from an affidavit (sworn statement) by former Gunner (Gnr) Reginald Melbourne to the Australian War Crimes Registry.
+Explain your choice. - 4 Source 2 on page xx is an extract from an affidavit (sworn statement) by former Gunner (Gnr) Reginald Melbourne to the Australian War Crimes Registry.
 It was recorded on 2 January 1948.